07.01.2026

 Why New-Construction Lawns Struggle

-During construction, heavy equipment moves across the property, soil gets graded, topsoil may be disturbed, and clay-heavy subsoil can end up close to the surface.
+During construction, heavy equipment moves across the property, soil is graded, topsoil may be disturbed, and clay-heavy subsoil can end up close to the surface.
 Once the home is finished, sod or seed may be installed over soil that is compacted, low in organic matter, or unevenly prepared.
-This can cause problems regarding long-term soil health.
+These conditions can create long-term soil health problems.

 How Construction Compacts the Soil